SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/register-api-documentation.md

 > Only the Owning Application of the Container Type can invoke the registration API in the Consuming Tenant.

 > The registration API is NOT a Graph API and can only be invoked using AppOnly and a cert-based access token.
-Learn more about authentication [here](./auth.md).
+Learn more about [authentication](./auth.md).

 ## Container Type Permissions